vc-bonn/pyevalai/readme.md

 pip install pyevalai
 ```

-More documentation on the pyevalai client side is provided here: ...
-TODO
+More documentation on the pyevalai client side is provided in the [jupyter_client](jupyter_client/readme.md) folder.

 ## Installation (Server)